Download MP3 Audio Track

 Another misconception is that independence means absolute autonomy or self-rule.
 But again, in the real world this kind of independence is impossible.
 If we’re looking for a life in which we don’t have to be subordinate to the authority of any other person in any role or relationship whatsoever, we’ll probably be looking for a long time.
 In the many different relationships in which we find ourselves participating, sometimes we have to lead and sometimes we have to follow.
 Truly independent people have the ability to follow as well as to lead.

 Independence simply means taking personal responsibility for our own lives.
-As we grow beyond dependence, we quit expecting others to hand us happiness on a silver platter, and we begin paying more attention to our character than our outward circumstances.
+As we grow beyond dependence, we quit expecting others to hand us happiness on a silver platter, and we begin paying more attention to our character than to our outward circumstances.
 This kind of independence is a huge step in the right direction for us.
 And yet, as desirable as independence is, and as preferable as it is to unhealthy dependence, independence is not the summum bonum of life.
 Tomorrow, we’ll talk about an even higher goal.

 “True independence of character empowers us to act rather than be acted upon.
 It frees us from our dependence on circumstances and other people and is a worthy, liberating goal.
 But it is not the ultimate goal in effective living” (Stephen R. Covey).